 Post-export reconciliation

-Some systems reconcile data after export—confirming what was sent matches what was processed.
-This final verification catches any issues that occur during data transfer or payroll calculation, providing end-to-end assurance.
+Some systems reconcile data after export — confirming what was sent matches what was processed.
+This final verification catches any issues during transfer or calculation, and makes reconciling payroll a review rather than a rebuild.

 Consistent rate application